zewebdev1337/gpt-cli-helper/README.md

 - **Verbose Mode:** Enable or disable verbose mode.
 - **Add Model:** Add a new model to the model list.

+## Compatibility

+The tool is designed for Linux and support for other OSes is not planned.

 ## License